Unilever promises more cheap goods, cost cuts to tackle slowdown

 Emerging markets, key for Unilever, have taken a dive in recent months, with Brazil sliding into recession, China facing what may be its worst slowdown in 24 years and Russia dealing with Western sanctions over the crisis in Ukraine.

-That has hurt the whole sector, with Nestle, Coca-Cola, Heineken and Reckitt Benckiser some of the companies to report disappointing results.
+That has hurt the whole sector, with Nestle NESN.VX, Coca-Cola (KO.N), Heineken (HEIN.AS) and Reckitt Benckiser (RB.L) some of the companies to report disappointing results.

 In Britain, consumers are also cutting back.
-Premier Foods reported lower sales on Thursday, blaming a shift to discount chains that stock their own cheaper brands.
-The UK company, which has a relatively high exposure to struggling Tesco, saw its shares slide 12 percent.
+Premier Foods (PFD.L) reported lower sales on Thursday, blaming a shift to discount chains that stock their own cheaper brands.
+The UK company, which has a relatively high exposure to struggling Tesco (TSCO.L), saw its shares slide 12 percent.

-Two bright spots have been France's Danone and Pernod Ricard, which are recovering from particular problems in China.
+Two bright spots have been France's Danone (DANO.PA) and Pernod Ricard (PERP.PA), which are recovering from particular problems in China.

 China was also particularly sore for Unilever, whose third-quarter sales slid 20 percent there, as retailers and wholesalers reduced inventory levels due to the slowdown.